ARCHER-CSE/2019-12-09-epcc-hpcshell/index.md

 ### Getting Started
 <h2 id="setup">Getting Started</h2>
-To get started, follow the directions on the "[Setup](setup/)" page to ensure you have an SSH client installed.
+To get started, follow the directions on the "[Setup](setup/)" page to ensure you have the bash shell and an SSH client installed.

 <hr/>